miyagi-sensei/georgia/class1.md

 ---

 # Homework
+## Create an account on replit.com and join our [class project](https://replit.com/join/uwceqhpeby-haye)
 ## Permutations
 - Input: `N (2 ≤ N ≤ 10)`
 - Generate all permutations of `N` numbers from `0` to `N-1`.
 The output for `N=9` would look like this (but not necessarily in this order: